 Where the design community meets.

-Founder at jimu Labs Joined almost 5 years ago
+Founder at jimu Labs Joined about 5 years ago

 This is our latest work and I'd really appreciate your feedback, both the site design and the course itself!